DolosLabs/OmniSeg/README.md

 ## 📊 Results and Visualizations

 Here are some sample predictions and performance metrics from different model combinations.
 The **test mAP** (mean Average Precision) is a key metric for instance segmentation quality.

+**Experiments were run with experiment.py on 128×128 synthetic images (boxes + masks).
+COCO2017 tests showed convergence, but full training on all 118k images would take several days.**

  ![Results cont.](docs/images/final_mAP_barchart.png)
 | Backbone | Head | Epochs | Test mAP | Inference (ms) | Example Output |
 | :--- | :--- | :--- | :--- | :--- | :--- |